01Sriharsha/reservease-table-reservation-app/README.md

-# DineTable - Table Reservation Management System
+# Reservease - Table Reservation Management System

-DineTable is a full-stack table reservation management system built upon Next.js 13, React, PostgreSQL, and Prisma.
+Reservease is a full-stack table reservation management system built upon Next.js 13, React, PostgreSQL, and Prisma.
 This application facilitates table reservations for restaurants and provides user roles for customers, restaurant owners, and administrators.

 ## Table of Contents